-Here in Colorado, you know how erratic our weather can be.
-With an early winter already being predicted, it is important to start prepping your HVAC system for the snowy weather.
-Today, we’d like to go over a few steps you can take to prepare your heating and furnace system for winter, and how to run it efficiently.
+Here in Greeley, Colorado, you know how erratic our weather can be.
+One moment it’s bright and sunny, and the next thing you know winter storms are rolling in.
+With an early winter already being predicted, it is important to start prepping your HVAC system for the cold snowy weather ahead.
+Today, we’d like to go over a few steps you can take to perform an HVAC check up prepare your heating and furnace system for winter, and how to run it efficiently.

 Make Sure Vents Are Free Of Clutter